nalewkoz/rl-gym-solvers/README.md

 ## API

-Currently, two main classes are provided in the `rlsolvers` package:
+Currently, two main classes are provided in the `rlsolvers` package: `gymTrainer` and `discreteQlearningAgent`.
+An additional class `testAgent` implements a very simple handcrafted (rule-based) agent.
-`gymTrainer` and `discreteQlearningAgent`.

 It is straightforward to train a new model:

 ```python
 import gym